CityScrolls logo Explore Venice ›

 Nearby

-These top places are steps away from Scuola di San Rocco:
+These top spots are steps away from Scuola di San Rocco: